 About Epidendrum Orchids:

 This genus of orchids contains about 1,500 species.
 Most of these have clusters of small to medium-sized brightly colored flowers in fiery hues.
 With three-lobed blossoms that resemble little crosses, epidendrum orchids are sometimes commonly referred to as crucifix orchids.
-These orchids are more easily grown indoors, but they can grow in gardens in the United States that have just the right temperature and humidity range.
+These orchids are more easily grown indoors, but they can grow in the United States gardens with just the right temperature and humidity range.

 Native To: | American tropics and subtropics from Argentina to North Carolina |